OASIS Logo

 3. Selected time slices whose period is not fully included in the period of the delta time slice are split into two or three consecutive time slices, one with fully included period, and one or two with a non-overlapping period immediately before or after the delta time slice’s period.

-4. Then all fully included time slices (including ones created in the previous step) are updated following the rules for updating entities specified in OData-Protocol.
+4. Then all fully included time slices (including ones created in the previous step) are updated following the rules for updating entities specified in OData-Protocol, section 11.4.3.

 5. Gaps between selected time slices in the period to update are not affected.